trentgillin/Doctor_Who/doctor_who.md

 ![](doctor_who_files/figure-markdown_github/unnamed-chunk-11-1.png)

 Alright, for this doctor had to modify things ever so slightly.
-It seems the html, for how the links to each episode were stored a little differently than the other doctors and I had to change my webscraping function to accomadate this.
+It seems the links to each episode were stored a little differently than the other doctors and I had to change my webscraping function to accomadate this.

-We see like before, that time and the current companions for this doctor are pretty high on the list.
+We see, like before, that time and the current companions for this doctor are pretty high on the list.
 Some notable differences would be the last word, er, it seems this is the only doctor with er on the list.
 Most likely this is due to the fact that the Twelveth doctor does not always care for nor undestand the social protocol of the situation and can be a little lost when someone needs a little emotional support.

 ``` r
 twelveth%>%